jackellenberger/emojme-hubot-plugin/README.md

 * hubot emojme [22] double enhance :<emoji>: - enhance the emoji to 512x512. gifs only give the first frame. s/o to @kevkid

+* hubot emojme [23] add :<emoji>: url - create a new emoji using the given image, make sure the url ends in the format

 ## Installation

 In hubot project repo, run: